rusbomber/VictoriaLogs/docs/victorialogs/data-ingestion/Journald.md

 VictoriaLogs uses the `__REALTIME_TIMESTAMP` field as [`_time` field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#time-field)
 for the logs ingested via journald protocol.
 Other field can be used instead of `__REALTIME_TIMESTAMP` by specifying it via `-journald.timeField` command-line flag.
+> [!NOTE]
+> Starting systemd-journal-upload v258 time field can be set using `VL-Time-Field` HTTP header.

 See [the list of supported Journald fields](https://www.freedesktop.org/software/systemd/man/latest/systemd.journal-fields.html).

 ## Level field